herrwinfried/EasierWsaInstaller/README.md

 __**IF YOU ARE USING WINDOWS TERMINAL, "Windows Powershell" MUST BE SELECTED.
 IT IS MORE LIKELY TO GET AN ERROR WITH POWERSHELL 7.**__
 __**In normal use, you should prefer windows terminal instead of Powershell 7.**__

+If there is a WSA installed, you need to uninstall it.

 ## Putting WSA and opengapps in the right place